 We have experienced periods of low demand for our services and have incurred operating losses.
-As discussed above, lower commodity prices and the effects of the COVID-19 pandemic resulted in a global recession with numerous E&P and oilfield services companies filing bankruptcy and a significant decline in demand and prices for our services in the fiscal year ended December 31, 2021.
-Although there have been improvements in profitability, we still had a net loss during the most recent period.
+Although there have been improvements in profitability, which have led to net income in the fiscal year ended December 31, 2023, we are still in an accumulated deficit position.
 We serve customers who are involved in drilling for and production of oil and natural gas.
-Demand for services in the oil and natural gas industry is cyclical, experienced a significant downturn in 2020 due to COVID-19 and has experienced additional significant downturns in recent years, which are currently significantly affecting, and have in recent years significantly affected, the performance of our business.
+Demand for services in the oil and natural gas industry is cyclical and has experienced significant downturns in recent years, which have significantly affected the performance of our business.
 Additional adverse developments affecting this industry could have a material adverse effect on our business, financial condition and results of operations.
 We may not be able to sufficiently reduce our costs or increase our revenues to achieve profitability and generate positive operating income.
 We may incur further operating losses and experience negative operating cash flow, which may be significant.